it-at-m/refarch-templates/docs/document.md

 For all other files (e.g. the Vitepress configuration file itself) [Prettier](https://prettier.io/) and its respective configuration file (`.prettierrc`) is used.

 A lot of the reported errors can be automatically fixed by running `npm run fix`.
-It's suggested to make sure your documentation does not contain errors before commiting to version control.
+It's recommended to ensure your documentation is error-free before committing to version control.

 ## Deploying to the web